 It’s about being able to open a jacket and thinking it’s just as stunning on the inside as the outside.
 All Ivey Abitz garments are finished with french seams and bound seams instead of serged edges, so your garments actually look just as refined on the inside as they do on the outside.
 Interior serged edges save construction time and expense, but the extra thread and bulk it creates next to the skin is unsightly and unnecessary.
 Ivey Abitz garments add unexpected details like fine, small stitching that not only looks more refined, but it makes the garment stronger.
 Hand cut binding is added to finish neck edges so they’re smooth against the body.
 It’s these extra details that set the Ivey Abitz collection apart from all other every day wear collections.

 Made in the United States

 It really does mean something, from beginning to end.
 Cynthia Ivey Abitz labours meticulously designing a collection to share with the world.
 Designs are debuted, then custom ordered by you.
-Seamstresses spend many weeks working on challenging details to create the designs, just for you.
-Unique buttons, Ivey Abitz labels, and special wrapping are all put into place for the big send-off.
+Tailors spend many weeks working on challenging details to create the designs, just for you.
+They are able to make a living wage by sewing clothing that is made right here in New York.
+Rare antique buttons, Ivey Abitz labels, and special presentation wrappings are all put into place for the big send-off.
 Ivey Abitz wearable art arrives to your home, and you’re set with fine bespoke designs for every day.